US home prices register 19.1% annual gain in September

 Phoenix was the nation’s hottest market, registering a 33.1% price increase.
 It was followed by Tampa (where prices rose 27.7%) and Miami (25.2%).
 All 20 cities reported double-digit increases.
 The smallest gains were in Chicago (up 11.8%) and Minneapolis (12.8%).

-The housing market has been strong, thanks to rock-bottom mortgage rates and pent-up demand from consumers locked in last year by the pandemic.
+The housing market has been strong, thanks to rock-bottom mortgage rates, a limited supply of homes on the market and pent-up demand from consumers locked in last year by the pandemic.

 “Housing prices continued to show remarkable strength in September, though the pace of price increases declined slightly,” said Craig J. Lazzara, managing director at S&P Dow Jones Indices.
 He added: “We have previously suggested that the strength in the U.S. housing market is being driven by households’ reaction to the COVID pandemic, as potential buyers move from urban apartments to suburban homes.”